coq/coq/doc/sphinx/using/tools/coqdoc.rst

 for name resolutions in the file ``file`` (it will look in ``file.glob`` by default).

-Identifiers from the Coq standard library are linked to the Coq website `<http://coq.inria.fr/library/>`_.
+Identifiers from the Rocq standard library are linked to the Coq website `<http://coq.inria.fr/library/>`_.
 This behavior can be changed using command line options ``--no-externals`` and ``--coqlib_url``; see below.